taligentx/dscKeybusInterface/README.md

   - Note: This release changes the library methods to accomodate multiple partitions, existing sketches will need to be updated to match the new example sketches.
 * 0.2
   - New: Status for zones 9-32
-  - New: HomeAssistant integration example sketch
+  - New: [Home Assistant](https://www.home-assistant.io) integration example sketch
   - New: Panel data buffering, adds `dscBufferSize` to `dscKeybusInterface.h` to allow configuration of how many panel commands are buffered to customize memory usage (uses 18 bytes of memory per command buffered).
 * 0.1 - Initial release